 The best Alabama ghost story is usually a true one.
-True stories are often much scarier than those that are made up, and Alabama has its share of stories that have frightened its residents for decades.
+True stories are often much scarier than those Alabama urban legends that are made up, and the state has its share of stories that have frightened its residents for decades.

 Jemison Van de Graaff House

 The Jemison Van de Graaff home is located in Tuscaloosa.
 It was one of the first houses of its time to have running water and a coal heating system.
 Robert Jemison Van de Graff, Jr. built the home in 1859.
 He was a state senator and the inventor of the Van de Graaff generator.